rockstor/rockstor-doc/kvm_setup.rst

 .. image:: VMM_customise_tick_step5.png
     :scale: 100%
     :align: center
-As we ticked customize we get the chance to modify our VM prior to its fist launch
+As we ticked customize we get the chance to modify our VM prior to its first launch

 .. image:: VMM_system_disk_sata.png
     :scale: 100%
     :align: center
-N.B. in the above we have changed what was **Disk 1** to the required **SATA Disk 1** by changing its "Disk bus" in **Advanced options** to **SATA**.
+N.B. in the above we have changed what was **Disk 1** to the required **SATA Disk 1** by changing its "Disk bus" in **Advanced options** to **SATA** and then clicking on Apply.
 This is necessary as otherwise the Red Had Kickstarter semi automated installer process can fail to identify the default kvm drive type of vda.

-If you receive a "Specified nonexistent disk sda in ignoredisk command" then look to this last setting.
+If during Rockstor installation you receive a "Specified nonexistent disk sda in ignoredisk command" then look to this last setting.

 VM Creation Summary
 ^^^^^^^^^^^^^^^^^^^